AchimDF/AchimDF/README.md

 As I progress throught this degree, I've come to realize the many other aspects of Neuroscience that are connected to it and my interets in those as well.

 ## what are my career/Future PLans?
+I would like to persue a career in medicine and attended a medical school here in Canada or abroad.
+Other than work and a career I would like to travel when I have graudated